Arturo0312/ClonGrillExpress/Cap3.md

 how everything is connected.
 The image from the Fritzing diagram also doesn't show the value of the components.
 A schematic diagram offers a much clearer view of the circuit and if the author of the diagram chooses to, show the values of each component.
-The following diagram shows the same circuit in a schematic diagram:

-## Series circuits
+## Parallel and series circuits

-The following schematic diagram shows a series circuit:

-The preceding diagram shows a series circuit where the current only has one path from the source to the return.
-In this circuit, the load consists of two resistors.
-One resistor has a value of 330 ohms and the other has a value 220 ohms.
-Now let's look at several properties of a series circuit.
+There are two types of circuits that we can create.
+These are parallel and series circuits.
+A series circuit is a circuit where current only has one path to flow from the source to the return.
+A parallel circuit is a circuit that has multiple paths for the current flow.
+It is important to understand both types of circuits because the properties are different between them.
+Let's see look at the series circuit first.

 ## Parallel circuits